 This ties in with things the medical examiners said about the amount of undigested (so not vomited back up) wine in Hendrix's lungs stomach and hair that Monika Danneman never mentioned either.

-And Tappy is not the only one he confessed to as well Alan Douglas he claims he also told him the same story.
+And Tappy is not the only one Jeffery confessed to as well, Alan Douglas also claims he also told him the same story.

 Jeffery is supposed to have died in a mid airplane crash in 1973 somewhere near France, conveniently...